The Best Laxative

 Phillips’ Laxative Caplets are also a magnesium-based drug, so they come with the same caveat about prolonged use as the brand’s liquid medication.
 But if you don’t want the hassle of measuring out doses (or choking down milk of magnesia), pills may be preferable.
 Note that they’re uncoated, so we’d suggest swallowing quickly — otherwise they’ll start to dissolve, leaving behind that same chalky milk of magnesia taste.
 A daily serving is 2-4 pills; each is roughly the size and shape of a Tylenol tablet.

-In its FAQs, Phillips’ says the caplets typically start working in “½ to 6 hours,” the same time frame as its milk of magnesia.
+In its FAQs, Phillips’ says the caplets typically start working in “one-half to six hours,” the same time frame as its milk of magnesia.
 But it’s worth noting that, unlike our other two picks, Phillips’ Laxative Caplets are classified as a dietary supplement rather than a drug.
 This doesn’t mean they aren’t effective, just that they contain a few extra binding ingredients that cause the product to fall outside the FDA’s very narrow definition of “laxative drug.”
 The upshot is that the caplets’ efficacy claims haven’t been vetted by the FDA.
 We weren’t overly concerned by this — Phillips’ has a solid reputation, and the caplets have a 4.5 star average on Amazon — but if you don’t want to take the gamble, we’d suggest one of our other top picks.

 Did You Know?